pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Reference data/Reference_Data.md

 - Make sure you have the "Reference Data" category in the Glossary
 - Prepare the csv file with reference data of proper format on your own laptop

+## Content

+1. Creation of the simple flat reference data set
+2. Creation of the hierarchical reference data set

 ## Steps to create new Reference data set

 Select the Governance - Reference Data section from main menu